JoeRupp/lucasteel/README.md

 ## Future Updates:

 - Update with new, professional images
-- Once new photos are added, revise accessability sitewide to make sure it scores 100% on Lighthouse
+- Once new photos are added, revise accessibility sitewide to make sure it scores 100% on Lighthouse

 ## Technologies: